Why is Plan focusing on girls?

 For example, educated girls have better opportunities to earn higher wages and to participate in community life and decision-making.
 They tend to marry later, and have fewer, healthier children who are more likely to go school themselves.

-- Globally, 1 in 5 girls of lower secondary school age is out of school.
+- Globally, nearly 1 in 5 girls of lower secondary school age is out of school.

 - Girls’ primary school completion rates are below 50% in most poor countries.